rcarrata/ocp4-azure-ipi/docs/egress-default.md

-# Egress Default - Load Balancer
+# Egress Default Private - Load Balancer

 ## 1 Install and Configure Azure with Load Balancer as Egress Outbound